rubytuezdays/art-of-the-witch-trials/pages/dmp.md

 **Storage and Backup**

-The data for this project is primarily stored on GitHub, with one copy of each existing on a personal device that has them stored with Google Drive, and automatically backed up into the cloud.
+The data for this project is all stored on GitHub, with one copy of the metadata and the images folder existing on a personal device that has them stored with Google Drive, and automatically backed up into The Cloud.
+While the original CollectionBuilder sheets template was needed for creation, the metadata is now derived from a file within the repository.

 **Data Sharing**